 |

-George.
-Say When.
-Boston:
+Cobb, George.
+Say

-Walter Jacobs, 1918.
 Listed in TAR.
-Note: both TAR and Rags
+Note: both

-and Ragtime indicate "1919" as the
+TAR and Rags and Ragtime indicate

-year of publication, which appears to be in
+appears to be in error.

 Source: